makeabilitylab/physcomp/arduino/buttons.md

 To solve this problem, we can add in what's called a **pull-down resistor** before the GND connection, which prevents short circuits when the switch is closed while still biasing the pin to 0V when the switch is open.

 Typically, this pull-down resistor value is 10kΩ, which is also what the official [Arduino documentation recommends](https://www.arduino.cc/en/Tutorial/DigitalPins).
 A small resistor is called a **strong** pull-down and a large resistor is called a **weak** pull-down.
-In a bit, we'll talk about **what** factors influence the pull-down resistor value (hint: use a 10kΩ) but the primary tradeoff is in power efficiency (low resistor value "wastes" more current), function (a large resistor may not always work properly as a pull-down), and speed (a large resistor will limit current and slow down capacitor charging on the input pin, which is how the microcontroller determines input voltage).
+In a bit, we'll talk about **what** factors influence the pull-down resistor value (hint: use a 10kΩ) but the primary tradeoff is in power efficiency (low resistor value "wastes" more current) and function (a large resistor may not always work properly as a pull-down).

 ![Circuit diagram showing a correct pull-down resistor circuit with the 5V connection then the digital input pin then a 10K resistor then GND](assets/images/ArduinoUno_Button_SchematicAndDiagram_PullDownResistor.png)
 The pull-down resistor is quite large: 10,000Ω (10kΩ)